Abdallah-Dridi/Abdallah-Dridi/README.md

 🚀 Embarking on this coding odyssey, I've woven my skills around languages like Python, C/C++, SQL, Bash, and the enchanting dance of Git.

-🌐 Beyond the code, my interests are like constellations in the tech cosmos—spanning AI,Cybersecurity, and the captivating realm of Quantum Computing.
+🌐 Beyond the code, my interests are like constellations in the tech cosmos—spanning AI, and the captivating realm of Quantum Computing.

 🔍 In the vast expanse of bits and bytes, I find joy in unraveling the unknown, tackling challenges that redefine the limits of what's possible.